Introduction

 Pigeon - a single male.

-We spent a few hours one morning along the track at Km 13 as there
+We spent a few hours one morning along the track at Km 13

-weeks.
-We failed to see this species and the track was extremely quiet,
+over the preceeding weeks.
+We failed to see this species and

-although nowhere near as hot as is usual.
-We saw a few groups of Collared
+as is usual.
+We saw a few groups of Collared Falconets and

-Falconets and called in a single Black-headed Woodpecker after spotting
+called in a single Black-headed Woodpecker after spotting

-2 Black-backed Forktails at the stream; very little else was seen.
+2 Black-backed Forktails at the stream; very little else was

-We also spent one late afternoon at the Blossom-headed Parakeet pre-roost
+We also spent one late afternoon at the Blossom-headed Parakeet

-and Lineated Barbet were also seen here.
+Chestnut-tailed Starling and Lineated Barbet were also seen

-A little night birding was
+A little night birding was successful at Inthanon Highland

-successful at Inthanon Highland Resort where we called in Spotted
+Resort where we called in Spotted Owlet and 2 Brown Boobook's

-Owlet and 2 Brown Boobook's as well as seeing a Phayre's Flying Squirrel.
+as well as seeing a Phayre's Flying Squirrel.

 Mae Ping